 The Daylight Rule - It's okay to drink at your office's holiday party, but don't drink more than you would during the day.
 A lot of times we feel protected by the darkness of the night and tend to act out of character.
 Socialize and have a drink or two, but you shouldn't be drunk.
 Always remember to keep your drink in your left hand so you right hand is free to shake hands with other people.

-t - Holiday parties are one of the few times you'll be in the same room with the people on the very bottom of the food chain and the very stop.
+Spread Out - Holiday parties are one of the few times you'll be in the same room with the people on the very bottom of the food chain and the very stop.
 It's easy to stick with your go-to group of office friends but try to spread out and socialize with different people.
 I took the opportunity to talk to the CEO last year and we had such a nice conversation, we even took pictures.
 After that he always said hello to me and remembered my name.

-- Make sure you know what type of party this is--is it going to be in the office, at a bar, at a bowling alley?
+Research - Make sure you know what type of party this is--is it going to be in the office, at a bar, at a bowling alley?
 The setting can give you a pretty good idea of what the atmosphere will be.
 Find out what the dress code is too..unless you go to work everyday wearing casual clothes (like I usually do) you don't want to wear something too crazy or too revealing.
 I think of these parties in the same way as when you were a kid and saw your teacher in regular people clothes outside of the classroom on weekends.
 People will be looking at you differently in this different setting and you still want to keep it on some type of professional level.

 Show Up - People will be talking about those who don't show up and often times, the holiday party is a great way to bond with your co-workers.
 You don't want to miss out on this and be excluded from the party convos around the office the next day.
 Even if you only stay an hour, make the effort to show up and appear happy to be there!
 Don't stay out too late though because you DO have to go to work tomorrow and you can't exactly lie to your boss and say you can't come to work because your dog is sick when the entire office knows you were out partying until 3 am.